ibm-cloud-docs/loadbalancer-service/getting-started.md

 {:download: .download}

-# Getting Started with IBM Cloud Load Balancer
+# Getting started with IBM Cloud Load Balancer
 {: #getting-started}

 To get started using the {{site.data.keyword.loadbalancer_full}}, you will need two main items: